 Addy Ruiter is a world renowned running coach from the Netherlands.
-He works with some of the best endurance runners on the planet, including Joshua Cheptegei, the 2019 World 10,000m gold medalist, Commonwealth 5,000 & 10,000 champion and 15km World record holder.
-Addy’s lifelong passion for travel has taken him to 93 countries and the current chapter of his life is leading an endurance running programme for the NN Running team in Kapchorwa, Uganda.
+He works with some of the best endurance runners on the planet, including Joshua Cheptegei, the 2019 World 10,000m gold medalist and multiple World record holder.

 Addy Ruiter: Coaching Journey to Uganda